caiomeriguetti/calendar42/README.md

 ```/best-path/lat1,lng1;...;latN,lngN```

-also the calculated path contains extra points(green markers) since jane like to meet new places
+the red markers represent the places Jane must go to deliver letters and the green ones are extra points since jane like to meet new places